Semtech spurs LoRa community with next-gen silicon, stares down cellular IoT carriers

 Sensors for detecting water levels and leakages, or for monitoring smoke and fire, are piggybacking on new low-power wide-area (LPWA) networks, enabled by technologies like LoRa.
 The insurance industry, for one, is intensely interested, notes Armour.

-“If you’ve been in Spain for two weeks and the taps have burst, they want to know if quick action taken,” he says.
+“If you’ve been in Spain for two weeks and the taps have burst, insurance companies want to know if quick action was taken,” he says.
 Is Semtech engaging directly with the insurance industry?

 “We’re engaging with every sector.”

 Its expansionist ambition was evident in Vienna, where it joined a LoRa cohort – with Actility, Cahors, Sicame, and Vientech – to demonstrate the ‘device language message specification’ (DLMS) over a LoRaWAN network.

 DLMS is used by utilities for devices with session-oriented communications; the Vienna demo showed backend data in proprietary utility systems can be extracted and carried over the LoRaWAN protocol.
 Importantly, it made the case for LoRa to be used in electricity meters, where it has so far under-indexed – it is a go-to technology for water and gas meters, instead.

 There is more brewing, between the two industry working groups.
 But the LoRa narrative is fast expanding to cover other industries, too.
 “Logistics, smart buildings, smart cities are coming up very fast.
 Our technology is a super fit for that,” says Armour.

 The appeal of LoRa is triple-fold, he says, mostly describing straight LPWA characteristics: its extreme low-power, affording battery life of 10-15 years; its deep radio propagation, getting even into out-of-reach bunkers; and its wide-area coverage, enabling rapid scaling of solutions.